SimeonHristov99/FP_IS_Summer_21-22/Week_11 - Trees (part 1)/README.md

 # Task 3

 The nodes in the following picture resemple the lower and higher bounds of an interval (the first number will always be lower than the second).
-Define a function that checks whether such a binary tree is ordered according to the relation *subinterval*.
+Define a function that checks whether such a binary tree is ordered according to the relation *length of interval*.

 ![Alt text](assets/task11_1.png?raw=true "task11_1.png")